Watts-Lab/deliberation-empirica/README.md

 ```

 ## Setting up the local environment
-At the root folder of `deliberation-empirica`, the system expects an `.env` file with the follwing structure:
+At the root folder of `deliberation-empirica`, the system expects an `.env` file with the following structure:
 ```
 DAILY_APIKEY=
 QUALTRICS_API_TOKEN=